L'infedeltà delusa

 L'infedeltà delusa (Deceit Outwitted), Hob.
 28/5, is an operatic burletta per musica in two acts by Joseph Haydn.
 The Italian libretto was by Marco Coltellini.

 Performance history

 The earliest recorded performance, which may have been the premiere, was at Eszterháza (in modern Hungary) on 26 July 1773.
 This was the name day of the Dowager Princess Estaházy and this date is given in the printed libretto.
 It was revived for the visit of Empress Maria Theresa on 1 September 1773, and again on 1 July 1774.

 University of Kent in collaboration with Kent Opera staged the opera in English at the Gulbenkian Theatre in 1978, conducted by Harry Newstone and directed by Christopher Webber.
+The work was performed as part of the 2008 Aix-en-Provence Festival, conducted by Jérémie Rhorer.
 In 2014, it was performed by New Chamber Opera at New College, Oxford.
+Sarasota Opera gave the work in March 2024.

 Roles

 Synopsis

 The opera is set in the Tuscan countryside.